San Elijo Lagoon State Marine Conservation Area: Habitat and wildlife

 This area protects regionally important wetland and estuarine habitats and associated wildlife.

-Recreation and nearby attractions

-Located near the City of Encinitas.

-The coastline of Encinitas and adjacent cities of Cardiff and Solana Beach offer fabulous paths for bike riding with incredible views.
-Swami's beach connects with several miles of uninterrupted beaches, from the San Elijo Lagoon inlet to South Carlsbad Beach jetty, making this area a paradise for walking and jogging.

-The area features shops, boutiques, restaurants, bed and breakfasts, and golfing.
-A local highlight is fresh squeezed fruit juice and healthy breakfasts from the famous Swamis Café.

 Scientific monitoring

 As specified by the Marine Life Protection Act, select marine protected areas along California's south coast are being monitored by scientists to track their effectiveness and learn more about ocean health.
 Similar studies in marine protected areas located off of the Santa Barbara Channel Islands have already detected gradual improvements in fish size and number.